scubaluke/data-migration/README.md

 #### Assumptions:

+- New rows are not being added all the time, at least at the time of running this program and during the inspection of the report.
-- I'm assuming we don't have the headroom to query the production DB in a tight loop AND that there aren't rows being added all the time -- so I instead chose a single costly query to load all the info into memory and compute the differences from there.
+- We don't have the headroom to query the production DB in a tight loop -- so I instead chose a single costly query to load all the info into memory and compute the differences from there.

 - There are no duplicate unique ID's in either database.

 #### Directions:
 - Please pull the code from the repository
-- Yarn install dependency's
+- Yarn install dependency's in the program root directory
+- cd frontend and yarn install frontend dependency's
+- cd .. (back to root)
 - Ensure both docker images are running
     - Please run Old data set on 5432
     - New data set on 5433